PrefectHQ/prefect/docs/concepts/blocks.md

 # aws_access_key_id='AKIAJKLJKLJKLJKLJKLJK' aws_secret_access_key=SecretStr('**********') aws_session_token=None profile_name=None region_name=None
 ```

-There's  also use the `SecretDict` field type provided by Prefect.
-This type will allow you to add a dictionary field to your block that will have values at all levels automatically obfuscated in the UI or in logs.
-This is useful for blocks where typing or structure of secret fields is not known until configuration time.
+Prefect's `SecretDict` field type allows you to add a dictionary field to your block that will have values at all levels automatically obfuscated in the UI or in logs.
+This functionality is useful for blocks where typing or structure of secret fields is not known until configuration time.

 Here's an example of a block that uses `SecretDict`: